Santa Cruz Weekly

 Santa Cruz Weekly was a free-circulation weekly newspaper published in Santa Cruz, California.
-It began publishing under its current name on May 6, 2009; publication ceased when operations were merged with the competing Good Times weekly on April 2, 2014 with the merged company continuing as Good Times.
+It began publishing under its current name on May 6, 2009; publication ceased when operations were merged with the competing Good Times weekly on April 2, 2014, with the merged company continuing as Good Times.
 Formerly known as Metro Santa Cruz, the alternative weekly covered news, people, culture and entertainment in Santa Cruz County, a coastal area that includes Capitola, Aptos, Boulder Creek, Scotts Valley and Watsonville.

-Locally based in Santa Cruz, the alternative weekly was owned by Metro Newspapers, a company started by former Santa Cruz publisher Dan Pulcrano.
+Locally based in Santa Cruz, the alternative weekly was owned by Metro Newspapers, a company started by Santa Cruz publisher Dan Pulcrano.
 The company also published Metro in the adjacent Santa Clara Valley, a.k.a.
 Silicon Valley and the North Bay Bohemian in the Sonoma/Napa/Marin area.
 In 2014, Metro bought the competing alternative weekly, Good Times, and merged the two papers under the Good Times banner.